Clifftech123/Testing-in-ASP.NET-Core-Series/README.md

 Welcome to the **Mastering ASP.NET Core Testing** repository! 🎉 This repository is designed to accompany my YouTube series, where we dive deep into mastering testing techniques for ASP.NET Core applications.

+ You can find all the videos on my [YouTube channel](https://www.youtube.com/watch?v=58YdbwB_HXA&list=PLOPR7FRvsDZZp1cr3Xs03KhMXPDFh904W)

 ## About the Series 📚

 This comprehensive series is designed to equip you with the essential skills to master testing in ASP.NET Core.
 Whether you're a beginner just starting out or an experienced developer seeking to refine your testing practices, this series has something for you.